marcusburghardt/ansible-role-openscap/README.md

 ----------------

 This playbook will prepare everything with the essential variables.
-You can find a sample in "files", named "sample_ansible_openscap.yml".
+You can find a sample in "files/Ansible_Samples", named "ansible_openscap.yml".

 For this example, lets call this playbook file as "ansible_openscap.yml":